ODIN-Initiative/collaborative-sparks/authoring/Different Forms of Compensation in Decentralized Work.md

 ## 🪙 1.
 The Gig or Bounty Model

 This model is straightforward: a task has a posted price, you complete it, you get paid.
-Platforms like Dwork or Ondomio use this format.
+Platforms like Dwork or Andamio use this format.

 **Why it works**:
 - You know what you're getting into.